Children learn best when they feel safe and supported and their individual talents are nurtured, valued and developed.

 After graduating I taught abroad at the International School in Tenerife where I met my husband to be.
 And the rest is history: with a couple of breaks when my two children were born, I have been teaching at Springmead since it opened.

 Children learn best when they feel safe and supported and their individual talents are nurtured, valued and developed.
-What I am most enjoy in my role as Deputy Principal is being able to support all the children at Springmead – and further develop my relationships with the whole school community of parents and staff too.
+What I am most enjoy in my role as Headteacher is being able to support all the children at Springmead – and further develop my relationships with the whole school community of parents and staff too.
 I look forward to sharing with you in Springmead’s bright future.